Skip to content

 Hooks can be defined for the provided functions.
 This can be done in workflow definitions or at the orchestrator level so that they apply to all your workflows.

-Configuration at the orchestrator level is done by setting the ROBOTFRAMEWORK_PROVIDER_HOOKS environment variable or by adding the hook definitions in the /app/conf/robotframework.yaml service configuration file.
+Configuration at the orchestrator level is done by setting the ROBOTFRAMEWORK_PROVIDER_HOOKS environment variable.

-Please refer to “Hooks for plugin providers” for more information.
+Please refer to “Common Provider Settings” for more information.